Bhaskar-git-oss/FractalVoice-mod-2/README.md

+# NOTE
+- If you guys want it, inform me.
+I currently have no motivation to revive this project.

 # FractalVoice

 **FractalVoice** is a Minecraft mod that integrates with a Discord bot to manage voice channels dynamically based on in-game proximity.
 Players are automatically moved to the correct Discord voice channel when they see each other in-game — all without exposing coordinates.